 All testing and quizzing will be done online.
 Students will not be required to meet on campus to complete these activities.
 Study guides will be available as well as other review tools to reinforce learning.
 See Evaluation below.
 Note: No Tests or Quizzes in BUSN 1060 – Leadership Development.

-Accommodations –Students who have or believe they have a disability and require accommodations to meet course requirements, are encouraged to contact me as soon as possible to work out an equitable method for evaluating your class performance.
-Contacts:
+Students who have or believe they have a disability and require accommodations to meet course requirements, are encouraged to contact me as soon as possible to work out an equitable method for evaluating your class performance.
+However, students are encouraged to contact the Disability Services staff for further clarification.

 Counseling and Study – Students are expected to read the textbook and review other recommended materials.
 Within each Chapter/Module, you will find tools to help you master course content.
 Students who are experiencing difficulty with the readings, assignments or the course in general should contact me immediately.
-You may e-mail me within the course, or call me at (401) 825-2321 or stop by my office during my office hours (Room 3104 – Warwick).
+You may e-mail me within the course, or stop by my office during my office hours (Room 3104 – Warwick).

 Academic Honesty – Academic honesty is expected.
 Willful plagiarism, cheating, and other forms of academic dishonesty will result in failure of the course, in accordance with established CCRI policies.

-Grades and Feedback – Grades for assignments posted on the Discussion Board will be posted to “My Grades” around one week following the due date.
+Grades for assignments will be posted to "My Grades" around one week following the due date.
 This will allow for interaction.
 Feedback will appear in your “MyGrades” section.
 I may not send you a note for every assignment, but will try to guide you throughout the course with feedback.
 Grades for papers will be posted within two weeks of the due date.
 I will review each paper and return it to you with feedback.
 If at any time you are not happy with your grade, you have the option of reworking it and resubmitting it for a better grade.